cloudmesh-community/fa18-516-29/chapter/HadoopMultiNodeclustersetup-Part2.md

    i.
 Before starting the installation,update all the servers as a good practice by the command:
         sudo apt-get update

    ii.
-Install java version8 in all the servers:
+Install Java version8 in all the servers:
         sudo apt install openjdk-8-jdk

    iii.
-Download and install hadoop 2.9 on all the servers:
+Download and install Hadoop 2.9 on all the servers:
         wget http://apache.mirrors.tds.net/hadoop/common/hadoop-2.9.1/hadoop-2.9.1.tar.gz -P ~/hadoop_installation

    iv.
 Uncompress the tar file in any directory called hadoop_home: